duncombe/wikis/Development-of-Test-Themes.md

 * In general, any model data comparison problem has relevance here or in the next theme area
 * Comparison of like data types from distinct sources (Can we plot USGS water level and CO-OPS water level using the same script?)

-#### Required data to answer the qeustions (Source for each type of data identified in parentheses):
+#### Required data to answer the questions (Source for each type of data identified in parentheses):

 - data available on this custom USGS Sandy Mapper app: [Need to name the app]
 - Rapid deployment tide gauges(USGS)